Roberta: A Bold Force in New York’s Dance Scene

 Roberta appeared as the soloist in a witch-themed number choreographed by Marie Rose Baramo.
 Conceptually daring and viscerally evocative, the piece explored seduction and transformation under the broader theme of temptation.
 Baramo hand-selected Roberta for the role, entrusting her with the central solo — a powerful, sensual dance that became one of the evening’s most talked-about moments.
 For those in attendance, Roberta’s performance was not just a highlight — it was a clear affirmation of her talent within the professional dance community.

-Earlier this year, Roberta continued to challenge boundaries with her solo work in The Doll House Experience, an urban burlesque production curated by Kendrix Samuels.
-The show premiered in January at The Retch Club in Manhattan’s Lower East Side, an incubator space for rising and genre-pushing performers.
+Earlier this year, Roberta continued to challenge boundaries with her solo work in The Doll House Experience, an urban burlesque production curated by Kendrick Samuels.
+The show premiered in January at The Racket Club in Manhattan’s Lower East Side, an incubator space for rising and genre-pushing performers.
 Roberta took center stage, delivering a solo that seamlessly fused heels choreography with elements of urban and Latin movement vocabularies.
-Samuels, known for his work with international pop artists including International Popstar, Tayla, immediately recognized her potential and invited her to join his company.
+Samuels, known for his work with international pop artists including International Popstar, Tyla, immediately recognized her potential and invited her to join his company.

 The collaboration proved creatively fruitful.
 Roberta has since become a lead performer in Samuels’ company and is already booked for several upcoming productions.
 “It was liberating,” she shares, speaking of The Doll House Experience.
 “In Mexico, you don’t often get to express femme sensuality so openly.
 On that stage, I allowed myself to be.
 That freedom, that ownership — it’s everything.”